 Advanced Standing Online M.Arch.

-The online Advanced Standing master of architecture pathway features the same advanced curriculum as our on-campus program track, but with the added benefit of being able to attend class from wherever you live.
+The online Advanced Standing master of architecture track features the same advanced curriculum as our on-campus program track, but with the added benefit of being able to attend class from wherever you live.
 You will learn from the same distinguished faculty, who are leaders in both the design and architecture industries.

 Curriculum